RGenDiff/rgd-triton/README.md

 #### Modules without Parameters

 - **FlashAttention**
-  Based on [Tri Dao's module](https://github.com/Dao-AILab/flash-attention/blob/main/flash_attn/flash_attn_triton.py).
+  Based on [FlashAttention-Triton](https://github.com/Dao-AILab/flash-attention/blob/main/flash_attn/flash_attn_triton.py).
 Updated to work on a standard Triton branch and GPUs other than A100.
 Supports arbitrary bias tensors (including of shape B,h,Q,K), enabling flexible and dynamic masking strategies.

 - **L2Normalize**
   Performs L2 normalization over the last dimension with internal promotion to FP32 for stability.